-Located on eighteen acres across from the capital building, the Oklahoma History Center is a beautifully designed, self-guided exploration of Oklahoma—past to present.
+Located on eighteen acres across from the Oklahoma state capitol, the Oklahoma History Center is a beautifully designed exploration of Oklahoma—past to present.
 Within our 215,000 square-foot learning center are five galleries housing multiple hands-on audio, video, and computer activities.

 Outside the museum, the Red River Journey offers visitors a walking tour of the Red River Valley featuring landforms, vegetation, and important historical locations.
 The grounds also include an outdoor oilfield exhibit with drilling derricks, a portable derrick, and machinery associated with Oklahoma oil explorations.

-The Oklahoma Museum of History is a division of the Oklahoma Historical Society.
-In addition to supporting the mission of the OHS to preserve and perpetuate the history of Oklahoma and its people, the museum collects, preserves, and interprets the history of Oklahoma for everyone.
-The museum fulfills its mission through the application of the highest standards of collections care, the presentation of diverse in-house and traveling exhibits, and multi-disciplinary educational programs.
+The Oklahoma History Center is a division of the Oklahoma Historical Society.
+The museum fulfills the Oklahoma Historical Society’s mission through the application of the highest standards of collections care, the presentation of diverse exhibits, and multi-disciplinary educational programs.

 The Oklahoma Museum of History is also Smithsonian Affiliate.
 Smithsonian Affiliations are among the most comprehensive forms of Smithsonian national outreach.
 Through Smithsonian Affiliations, young people, families, and students are able to experience a piece of the Smithsonian—their national museum—through their own hometown museums.

 An architectural masterpiece, a decade in the making, the Oklahoma History Center was designed by the firm of Beck Associates of Oklahoma City in collaboration with the firm Helmuth, Obata, and Kassabaum of St. Louis, Missouri.
 Haley Sharpe Design Limited of Washington, DC, and Leicester, Great Britain, designed the original exhibits.